Geopostcodes-logo

 2. Country -> Locality -> Postal code -> Street.
 This is a more traditional approach.

-I actually recommend combining the two approaches in one form and letting the user fill in whichever field they want first.
+I recommend combining the two approaches in one form and letting the user fill in whichever field they want first.
 The country should still be enforced as the first field to fill because it’s information all the users can give quickly and correctly.
-It also narrows down the possible choices and allows you to hide or show some fields.
+It also narrows the possible choices and allows you to hide or show some fields.
 As mentioned earlier, some countries don’t even have postal codes, so you wouldn’t need to show a field for them.

 The final result for Approach 1 should look like this: